-Disclosures Statement of Data required by the Private Business and Vocational Schools Act (2012 Section1095.240 Disclosures) Reporting Period July 1, 2013-June 30, 2014 CMT Program Outcomes Number/Per Cent Number of students enrolled in Clinical Massage Therapy Program (207 Students Enrolled at 7/1/13+ 200 New Starts, 10 Re-enrollments, & 0 Transfers In through 6/30/2014) 417 Withdrawal rate = Percentage of enrolled students not completing course of instruction during reporting period - (Withdrawals 58 & 0 Transfers Out/417 enrollments) 13.9% Completion/Graduation Rate = Number of students who Complete d or Graduated in the Reporting Period (181) divided by Number of Students Scheduled to Complete/Graduate in the Period (204) 88.7% Number of graduates available for placement assistance by the school ol (181 graduates less 18 not available for placement due to personal re asons) 163 Percentage of Graduates available for Placement who were placed in 1 the field (134/163) (101) through Placement Assistance plus 33 Selfplaced =134) 82.2% Percentage of students who Passed the State Licensing Examination n/ Professional Certification out of 137 who took exam (108/137) in th ie reporting period 78.8% Average starting salary for all graduates employed as employees, independent contractors, and in private practice \$25-35/hour F. Student Services To help bring out a student's best, Soma offers a comprehensive student support program.
-Podcasting Library Soma has established a clinical science Podcast Library.
-The anatomy, physiology, pathology, kinesiology and MBLEX Exam Review Podcast Library is made available on the Internet for downloading to a personal MP3 player.
-The downloaded lecture "episodes" can then be played, replayed, or archived.
-Academic Tutoring Soma tutors help develop effective note-taking, time management, study skills, and testtaking strategies.
-Open tutoring is an important part of the Soma experience.
-Private tutoring is available to students who are experiencing difficulty making Satisfactory Academic Progress requirements.
-Appointments can be scheduled through Student Services.
-There is no fee for tutoring services.
-Counseling Referral Services A professional counselor is available, by appointment, to assist students in achieving their educational objectives and resolving personal problems that may interfere with academic success.
-Individual and occasional group counseling sessions allow students to discuss, in complete confidence, personal or academic issues.
-When deemed appropriate, students may also be referred to outside professional and community services.
-There is no fee for this service.
+Statement of Data required by the Private Business and Vocational Schools Act (2012) Section1095.240 Disclosures

+Reporting Period July 1, 2014-June 30, 2015 CMT Program Outcomes Num nber/Per Cent Number of students enrolled in Clinical Massage Therapy Program (178 1 Students Enrolled at 7/1/14+ 225 New Starts, 6 Re-enrollments, & O ) Transfers In through 6/30/2015) 409 Withdrawal rate = Percentage of enrolled students not completing course of instruction during reporting period - (Withdrawals 85 & 0 Transfers Out/409 enrollments) 20.7% Completion/Graduation Rate = Number of students who Completed on Graduated in the Reporting Period (165) divided by Number of Students Scheduled to Complete/Graduate in the Period (189) 87.3% Number of graduates available for placement assistance by the school (165 graduates less 25 not available for placement due to personal reasons) Percentage of Graduates available for Placement who were placed in a related field (0), outside the field (0), in the field (144/140) (79 through Placement Assistance plus 35 Self-placed =114), not employed (26) 81.4% Percentage of students who Passed the State Licensing Examination, Professional Certification out of 115 who took exam (97/115) in the reporting period 84.3% Average starting salary for all graduates employed as employees , independent contractors, and in private practice \$25-35/hour

+F. Student Services

+To help bring out a student's best, Soma offers a comprehensive student support program.